royaltm/node-murmurhash-native/README.md

       'number' - for murmurHash32 an unsigned 32-bit integer,
                  other hashes - a hex number as a string 'buffer' - a new Buffer object;
-      the default is 'number'
+      'number' by default

-the order of bytes written to a Buffer is platform dependent
+The order of bytes written to a Buffer is platform dependent.

-data and output arguments might reference the same Buffer object or buffers referencing the same memory (views).
+`data` and `output` arguments might reference the same Buffer object or buffers referencing the same memory (views).

 @return {number|Buffer|String}
 ```

 Significant changes in 2.x